Cantera/cantera/doc/sphinx/yaml/phases.rst

     added.

 ``tabulated-thermo``
-    A mapping containing three lists of equal lengths:
+    A mapping containing three (optionally four) lists of equal lengths:

     ``mole-fractions``
         A list of mole fraction values for the tabulated species.